FAE Alumni

 Dr. Amy E. Chew

-• Adjunct Associate Professor, Department of Ecology and Evolutionary Biology, Brown University
+• Senior Lecturer, Department of Ecology and Evolutionary Biology, Brown University Alpert School of Medicine, Providence, RI

 • Most recent academic address: Lecturer, School of Biological Sciences, University of Texas at Austin, Austin, TX